 Like the Tendo Mokko, it is a leading maker of Japanese furniture.
 The brand produces products based on its customers’ needs.
 As a result, the company has made high-quality Japanese furniture pieces like their Case Study line of chairs.

-In its effort to produce the best and what its customers want, the brand has been open to partnerships with other experts.
+The brand has been open to partnerships with other experts in its effort to produce the best and what its customers want.
 In the past, Karimoku collaborated with a renowned manufacturer called Bearbricks.

 The duo produced limited-edition models costing a lot of money.